-There’s just so many beautiful styles of drawing out there, how can we possibly choose?
+There’s just so many beautiful illustration style out there, how can we possibly choose?
 Well I hate to tell you this, but if you’re looking purely at aesthetics, you’re probably looking at the wrong thing.
 You could draw the same image in a million different styles, and they’d all look great, but the question here is which one is the best one for your project.
 If we’re doing a design for you, we’ll send you a Moodboard – a collection of images that are all saying the right sort of thing – which narrows the field down for you a bit.
 But at the end of the day it’s still you that has to pick.
 So how do you do you make such an important choice?

 As with all branding, we start by thinking about our audience.
 Who are they?
 What do they like?
 What do we want to say to them?
 When we talk about illustrative ‘style’ we usually mean the feeling or tone of an artwork, but also the visual shorthand.
-No kind of art or visual design exists in a vacuum – everything is a reference back to something else that came before, so when picking a style of illustration what you’re actually doing is tapping into your audience’s cultural awareness.
+No kind of art or visual design exists in a vacuum – everything is a reference back to something else that came before, so when picking an illustration style what you’re actually doing is tapping into your audience’s cultural awareness.
 Certain images remind you of other images and when there’s a big enough history of these a kind of theme develops.
 We can all do this without thinking: this drawing of a cow looks friendly, but this one looks threatening, or traditional, or futuristic, or cuddly, or modern, or whatever you like.

 The task, therefore, is not to decide which is the prettiest or most technically adept drawing of a cow, but to decide which one is going to support what you’re trying to say to your audience.
 This is made a lot easier when you remember that any illustration should fit neatly into the rest of your branding.
 The website for a Bed & Breakfast that emphasises the homegrown, cosy feel of the building will not be best served by a bold cartoonish style of illustration.
 Something more subtle, with freehand-drawn elements will do a much better job of conveying the personal touch of that business.